610 N. Whitney Way, Suite 160

 Equipment - equipment.eqp - A generic transformer is used on some of the distribution models.
 The physical properties of the transformer should be verified by the engineer of record as the one provided in the library is for demonstration purposes only.

 Insulators - insulator.inl - All insulator strengths are factored such that the structure loads in the criteria file should be set up to NOT reduce the strength of the insulators unless the company wishes to use a strength factor besides 0.5.
 For example if the engineer wishes to use a 0.4 factor on the insulators then they should place a 0.8 strength factor in the PLS-CADD structure loads within the criteria file.
+Compression strength must be verified for the pin and post insulators as they have been set to an arbitrarily low strength.

 Clamp – One clamp is provided in the library which is called Fict and has a holding capacity of 10000 lbs.